AndyP01/ads-over-mqtt/README.md

 ***'use_identity_as_username'*** means the CommonName (CN) proprty of the client certificate is used as a user name within Mosquitto.
 In conjunction with ***'allow_anonymous false'*** this means that a user name ***must*** be provided.

+## OpenSSL

+Certificates and keys must be used to facilitate the use of TSL secure connections.

-Some note on using OpenSsl to generate certificates and keys can be found [here](./docs/openssl.md).
+OpenSSL can be used to generate these files.
+Some notes can be found [here](./docs/openssl.md).